OmerDolev/omerdolev.github.io/_posts/2020-12-11-low-and-high-level-runtimes.md

 <img src="/assets/img/low-and-high-level-runtimes-2.png" alt="low-and-high-level-runtimes" align="middle"/>

-dockerd provides features such as building images, and dockerd uses docker-containerd to provide features such as image management and running containers.
-For instance, Docker's build step is actually just some logic that interprets a Dockerfile, runs the necessary commands in a container using containerd, and saves the resulting container file system as an image.
+*dockerd* provides features such as building images, and *dockerd* uses *docker-containerd* to provide features such as image management and running containers.
+For instance, Docker's build step is actually just some logic that interprets a Dockerfile, runs the necessary commands in a container using *containerd*, and saves the resulting container file system as an image.